jcfitzpatrick12/spectre/README.md

    docker kill spectre-server
    ```

-Any data stored in the directory specified by the SPECTRE_DATA_DIR_PATH environment variable will persist beyond the lifecycle of the `spectre-server` container.
+All data stored in the directory specified by the `SPECTRE_DATA_DIR_PATH` environment variable will persist beyond the lifecycle of the `spectre-server` container.
+You can refer to [Docker's official documentation](https://docs.docker.com/engine/storage/) to learn more about persistent storage in containers.

 ### **Running the spectre-cli**
+Run these steps after setting up and starting the `spectre-server`.
 The following commands assume your present working directory is the root of this repository (wherever you cloned it on your system).

 1. Create then activate a Python virtual environment:
    ```bash